Smrity004/Project_SRAM/README.md

 ![image](https://github.com/Smrity004/Project_SRAM/assets/102158117/74c22f23-b053-46b8-8f40-506d7a0cb0db)

-## Write enable(wr):
+## Write Driver(WL):

 In SRAM (Static Random-Access Memory) design, the sense amplifier is like the "reader" that helps us figure out what's stored in the memory cells.
-But when we want to put new information into these cells, we need a special signal called Write Enable (WE).
+But when we want to put new information into these cells, we need a special signal called Write Enable (WL).

 Think of Write Enable like a "lock" or a "switch."
 When this lock is in the "open" position (like a 1 in digital terms), it allows us to write new data into the memory cell.
 However, when we switch the lock to the "closed" position (like a 0 in digital terms), it prevents us from changing the data stored in the memory cell.
 This way, we make sure we don't accidentally overwrite or mess up the information already there.